 To calculate the total annual rates due, we multiple the CIV by the rate in the dollar.

 For example, if the CIV of a property is $376,000 and the rate in the dollar is set at 0.36 cents, the annual rate amount would be $1,354 ($376,000 x 0.0036).
 This is then divided by four and paid on a quarterly basis.
-So you would pay $338.40 per quarter.
+So, you would pay $338.40 per quarter.

-If you would like to learn more about how we calculate your rates, you can read our Revenue and Rating Plan(PDF, 864KB) and Rating Strategy(PDF, 5MB).
+If you would like to learn more about how we calculate your rates, you can read our Revenue and Rating Plan 2025-2029(PDF, 634KB).

 Our Revenue and Rating Plan establishes the revenue raising framework within which Council proposes to work.
-The Revenue and Rating Plan is supplementary to the Rating Strategy which describes our approach to ensuring equitable distribution of property rates.

 Rate in the dollar by property type